Able-Bodied Adults Without Dependents and Mandatory Work Participants FAQ

 - If you are not fulfilling the work requirements or meeting an exemption after using your bonus months, your benefits will end, and you will lose your eligibility for food assistance until the next 3-year period starts.

-To receive food assistance before then, you will need to regain your eligibility before you reapply by doing the following:- Working or volunteering 80 hours or more during any month before reapplying
+To receive food assistance before then, you will need to regain your eligibility before you reapply by doing the following:- Working or volunteering 80 hours or more during any month before reapplying, or

 - Completing a combination of the above for 80 hours or more during any month before reapplying